dmnfarrell/dmnfarrell.github.io/_posts/2023-11-12-whisper-diarization.markdown

 ## Example

-Note the results won't be perfect of course.
+The results won't be perfect of course.
 Sometimes whisper will overshoot so you can garbage at the end.
 Here is an example of a short interview excerpt and the transcript it produces below without editing.
+There are very few mistakes here.
+Notice that overlapping speakers are handled reasonably well in this case.
+It's likely things would get a lot more complex with more than two speakers.

 <figure>
   <figcaption>Listen to excerpt:</figcaption>